cyberelf/googlefoobar/7-distract-the-trainers/note.md

 There are two other version of solutions on the internet, and both of them are shorter.
 Need further study:
 * https://github.com/arinkverma/google-foobar/blob/master/4.2_distract_grauds.py
 * https://replit.com/@dayfine/Distract-the-Guard-foobar

+ They both use Hungarian algorithm instead of Blossom algorithm, that means this graph is bipartite.?